June deportation: Remembrance

 Baltic States hold a day of remembrance on 14 June.
 In Latvia, this is the Commemoration Day for the Victims of Communist Genocide.

 The Day of Remembrance began following the National Awakening movement in the 1980s.
 On 14 June 1987, the human rights group Helsinki-86 organized a flower laying ceremony at the Freedom Monument to commemorate the victims of the 1941 deportations.
 In 1993, the Museum of the Occupation of Latvia (LOM) was founded, which organized efforts around Remembrance Days.
 In Estonia, the Estonian Institute of Historical Memory leads vigils on 14 June and 25 March.

 In media

 The June deportation has been the subject of several Baltic films from the 2010s.
 The 2013 Lithuanian film The Excursionist dramatised the events through the depiction of a 10-year-old girl who escapes from her camp.
 Estonia's 2014 In the Crosswind is an essay film based on the memoirs of a woman who was deported to Siberia, and is told through staged tableaux vivants filmed in black-and-white.
 Estonia's Ülo Pikkov also addressed the events in the animated short film Body Memory (Kehamälu) from 2012.
 Latvia's The Chronicles of Melanie was released in 2016 and is, just like In the Crosswind, based on the memoirs of a woman who experienced the deportation, but is told in a more conventional dramatic way.

+A number of historical fiction and non-fictional books also explore the 1941 deportations and their impact.
+Urve Tamberg's work of historical fiction, the young adult novel The Darkest Corner of the World (2012), is a composite of her family's and her community's stories told through the eyes of a young woman in Estonia who flees from Tallinn to the island of Hiiumaa to try to escape the deportations.
+Additionally, Ann Lehtmets co-authored the memoir Sentence: Siberia (1994) with Douglas Hoile, a first hand account of her survival in the Gulags following the 1941 deportations.
+Other notable works include Ruta Sepetys' novel Between Shades of Gray (2011), which follows a Lithuanian family's experience of the 1941 deportations, which was adapted into the film Ashes in the Snow.